Broccoli Salad with Honey Mustard Dressing

 But don’t think this hearty yet light salad belongs solely in the realm of backyard BBQs and cookouts in the park.

-You can totally serve this healthy salad at a dinner where you break out your best crystal champagne flutes and lay out multiple salad forks 🙂
+You can totally serve this salad at a dinner where you break out your best crystal champagne flutes and lay out multiple salad forks 🙂

 You see, this delicious broccoli salad will be right at home pretty much any place food is served!